nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a new contact: `add`

-Creates a new contact with the specified name and course code.
+Creates a new contact in the course with the specified name and details.

 ![add contact](images/addContact.png)